olihawkins/penguin-models/readme.md

 ## Further reading

 I've been learning how to use scikit-learn with Aurelien Geron's book [Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow](https://www.amazon.co.uk/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1492032646).
 It's _really_ good.
-This project was produced by applying what he teaches in this book to a novel dataset.
+This project was produced by applying what Geron teaches in his book to a novel dataset.